jaeseonlee-stat/scanplot/README.md

                pop.upper.bound = .2, n.simulations = 999, alpha.level = .05, save = FALSE)
 ```

-As a result, the following list can be obtained.
+As a result, the following list *'id'* can be obtained.
 For the first element of resulted list, NULL indicates that there is no detected spatial cluster on the first week.
 The second element of the list shows detected spatial group for the second week (2020.03.24 - 2020.03.30).

 ``` r
 head(id, 2)